tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

 The recommended controlled vocabulary for this term consists of "present" and "absent", which are the only two appropriate terms for a Darwin Core Occurrence.
 This is reflected in the suggested dwc:occurrenceStatus vocabulary for this Test.
 Other values for dwc:occurrenceStatus should only arise under circumstances that do not refer to an Occurrence.
-The GBIF API is listed in the sourceAuthority, there is however, currently a mismatch between the lower case recommended values at https://dwc.tdwg.org/terms/#dwc:occurrenceStatus and the GBIF vocabulary at bdq:sourceAuthority that uses an upper case first letter (https://api.gbif.org/v1/vocabularies/OccurrenceStatus/concepts), thus implementations using the GBIF API should ensure that matches on alternate terms in that vocabulary are converted to the all lower case values in the present/absent vocabulary recommended in Darwin Core.
+The GBIF API is listed in the sourceAuthority.
+However, there is currently a mismatch between the lower case recommended values at https://dwc.tdwg.org/terms/#dwc:occurrenceStatus and the GBIF vocabulary at bdq:sourceAuthority that uses an upper case first letter (https://api.gbif.org/v1/vocabularies/OccurrenceStatus/concepts), thus implementations using the GBIF API should ensure that matches on alternate terms in that vocabulary are converted to the all lower case values in the present/absent vocabulary recommended in Darwin Core.
 Implementations should interpret the numeric value 1 as present, and the numeric value 0 as absent.

 [🠱](#indexes-to-the-tests)
 ********************